awsdocs/amazon-ecs-developer-guide/doc_source/codedeploy_IAM_role.md

 Before you can use the CodeDeploy blue/green deployment type with Amazon ECS, the CodeDeploy service needs permissions to update your Amazon ECS service on your behalf\.
 These permissions are provided by the CodeDeploy IAM role \(`ecsCodeDeployRole`\)\.

 **Note**
-IAM users also require permissions to use CodeDeploy; these permissions are described in [Blue/Green Deployment Required IAM Permissions](deployment-type-bluegreen.md#deployment-type-bluegreen-IAM)\.
+IAM users also require permissions to use CodeDeploy; these permissions are described in [Blue/green deployment required IAM permissions](deployment-type-bluegreen.md#deployment-type-bluegreen-IAM)\.

 There are two managed policies provided\.
 The `AWSCodeDeployRoleForECS` policy, shown below, gives CodeDeploy permission to update any resource using the associated action\.